braille-systems/learnbraille_ios/INSTALLATION.md

 ## Target platform

  This application is designed to run on IPhones with IOS.
 In addition, the application can be used on phones with Android OS.
-But the display style of the app interface may differ from the usual, because the elements for creating the interface of this application designed with IOS-style.
+But the display style of the app interface may differ from the usual, because the elements for creating the interface of this application were designed with IOS-style.

  Also, correct display and use of the app on tablets is not guaranteed and depends on the support of their compatibility with Flutter-apps.

 ## System requirements and limitations

- For correct operation of applications on the ***IPhone*** you need:
+ For correct operation of the application on ***IPhone*** the following is required:

 - IOS version 8.0 or higher

 - IPhone 4s or newer

- At the moment, all elements of the application are displayed correctly for IPhones with a 4.7-inch display (1334x750 pixels, for example IPhone 6).
+ At the moment, all elements of the application are displayed correctly on IPhone with a 4.7-inch display (1334x750 pixels, for example IPhone 6).
 App should be scaled without troubles to any higher resolution parameters.
 This information will be updated later.

- For correct operation of applications on the ***Android*** you need:
+ For correct operation of the application on ***Android*** the following is required:

-- Android SDK version 16 or higher (but it's recommended to use version over 19)
+- Android SDK version 16 or higher (but it's recommended to use version 19 and over)

 - Android OS version 4.1 or newer

  To build an application for IOS, you must have ***XCode*** version 9.0 or higher.

  To develop the application, a version of the ***Flutter*** from the stable channel is used.
-Current information of Flutter compatibility with mobile devices is published [here](https://flutter.dev/docs/development/tools/sdk/release-notes/supported-platforms).
+Current information about Flutter compatibility with mobile devices is published [here](https://flutter.dev/docs/development/tools/sdk/release-notes/supported-platforms).

 # Installation and running